TheFifthRider/fate-slash-fate/docs/stats.md

 # Combat Styles

 Approaches are used as a substitute for Skills in the Fate Accelerated system.
 We are using Approaches exclusively for combat.
 We will call these Combat Styles.
 Combat Styles are mostly just much more broad Skills.
 For combat we will be rolling these as a way to make a more specialized and unique combat system.
 These Combat Styles represent your character's skill in specific kinds of combat types.
-T

 ### Buster